 In the meantime, a good friend of mine, whom we will call “Mark from Houston”, told me this was simple to fix.
 He suggested we simply jack up the left-most corner of the cabin, shim it like one would shim a guitar neck, and presto!
 Easy peasy, lemon squeezy.
 At first I thought this was madness.
 Who jacks up a house?
 And with what?
 But Mark is an incredibly handy guy and an accomplished woodworker and after hearing about “estimates” of $50K to fix the problem, I decided to re-evaluate his suggestion.

-He agreed to meet me in Calgary (nearest city/airport), where we would rendezvous with another good friend, whom we’ll call “Kevin from Calgary”.
-Kevin would supply us with a bunch of equipment, halogen work lights, levels, various hydraulic and pneumatic jacks, etc. We would all drive to the cabin, about 50 miles west of Calgary into the mountains, jack up the cabin, shim the foundation with tar roofing tiles, then head into Banff for a bison dinner and lots of gin and tonics.
+He agreed to meet me in Calgary, where we would rendezvous with another good friend, whom we’ll call “Kevin from Calgary”.
+Kevin would supply us with a bunch of equipment, halogen work lights, levels, various hydraulic and pneumatic jacks, etc. We would all drive to the cabin, about 45 miles west of Calgary into the mountains, jack up the cabin, shim the foundation with tar roofing tiles, then head into Banff for a bison dinner and some gin and tonics.

 Now if you haven’t spent time outside at -30, it is hard to explain how much clothing and gear one needs to wear to survive for extended periods.
 For example, before I left for Canada, I bought the most extreme gloves I could find at REI here in California, choosing a North Face pair rated for “extreme cold”.
 Ha.
 They should have been rated for “mild spring in the Canadian Rockies”.
 I bought XXL gloves, added a thin fleece liner glove, and they were still not enough in the end.